douglasdavis/numpydoc.el/README.md

   </dd>
   <dt>numpydoc-auto-fill-paragraphs</dt>
   <dd>
-  If `t` text that is inserted in a prompt will be automatically paragraph-filled.
+  If <code>t</t> text that is inserted in a prompt will be automatically paragraph-filled.
   </dd>
 </dl>